-- A note to the men out there, Wear an ironed shirt or other top/t-shirt (don’t wear white) and bring a suit jacket, tie and/or jumper so that we can work with different options.
+- A note to the men out there, wear an ironed shirt or other top/t-shirt (don’t wear white).

 What about make-up?

 If you normally wear make-up, wear what you would wear if you were going to an interview, a meeting or to see a client.
 You want to look your best but it needs to be well done, not over done!
 We’re thinking fresh, clean make-up with maybe a little extra blusher to add a little warmth.
 Avoid lip-gloss or anything with any sparkle.
 Matt colours are best as they don’t reflect the light and distract.
 If you don’t normally wear make-up, that’s fine, you don’t need to wear make-up to look great.
 But perhaps use some moisturiser in the morning and a touch of clear lip balm.
-And don’t forget your make-up bag on the day – you can always touch up your lipstick when you arrive!
+And don’t forget your make-up bag on the evening – if you’re coming straight from the office, you can always touch up your lipstick when you arrive!